-In order for it to last for years, you’ll need to dry this thoroughly by shaking it well and putting oil to prevent it from rusting and prevent the hinges (weakest link) from giving out.
+For it to last for years, you’ll need to dry this thoroughly by shaking it well and putting oil to prevent it from rusting and prevent the hinges (weakest link) from giving out.

 As with all Chinese made products, there will be a percentage of junk products that come out of production.

-That is the risk when buying a China made product but heck this is a budget razor, you get what you pay for.
+That is the risk when buying a China-made product, but heck this is a budget razor, you get what you pay for.

-This razor is as mild as they come, even with the sharpest blades, you will still need more than 3 passes to achieve a BBS shave which is great for people who are just starting out because it has more room for error.
+This razor is as mild as they come, even with the sharpest blades, you will still need more than 3 passes to achieve a BBS shave which is excellent for people who are just starting out because it has more room for error.

 You can also use this as your travel razor because it is light and cheap.
-It won’t hurt as much if you lose it while traveling and it comes with a traveling case and a cleaning brush (if you buy the 9306C) with a mirror inside it.
+It won’t hurt as much if you lose it while traveling, and it comes with a traveling case and a cleaning brush (if you buy the 9306C) with a mirror inside it.

-If you have big hands, opt for the long handled version, otherwise the short handled version will do.
+If you have big hands, opt for the long-handled version.
+Otherwise, the short-handled version will do.

 In terms of value for money, it is hard to beat the Weishi for just $12 to $16, you can own a decently made safety razor that will do an excellent job in removing facial hair.